Securiti announces a $75M Series C Funding Round

 F. Data Protection Impact Assessment

-Under the PIPA, only the public institution shall conduct a Data Protection Impact Assessment (DPIA).
-The DPIA can be undertaken in cases where there is a noticeable risk of an infringement regarding the personal data of data subjects.
+Under the PIPA, only a public institution shall conduct a Data Protection Impact Assessment (DPIA).
+The DPIA can be undertaken in cases where there is a noticeable risk of an infringement regarding the personal information of data subjects.

 The head of the respective public institution will conduct an impact assessment to analyze risk factors (if any) and ways to improve them and submit the findings to the PIPC.